Kartheek77/DIP-Monsoon2019-Project/README.md

  - Contrast Stretching Generally Require (r1,s1) and (r2,s2) as the input
  - Here r1, r2 are determined by the Differential Evolution algorithm as specified in the research paper. s1 and s2 are our choice.
  - We tried Two models,
- - In `Model1` we set s1 = 0 and s2 = 255
+ - In Model1 we set s1 = 0 and s2 = 255
- - In 'Model2' s1 and s2 are also considered as variables and will be determined by DE Algo
+ - In Model2 s1 and s2 are also considered as variables and will be determined by DE Algo
- - In 'Model3' Objective Function is changed to Entropy + Variance (within Lower and Upper Limits)
+ - In Model3 Objective Function is changed to Entropy + Variance (within Lower and Upper Limits)
- - UWIEf_MODEL1.ipynb implements Model1 on the Images Given in the associated research paper.
-It takes input from the PaperImages Folder and displays the given and enhanced Images in the Notebook Itself.
+ - `UWIEf_MODEL1.ipynb` implements Model1 on the Images Given in the associated research paper.
+It takes input from the `PaperImages` Folder and displays the given and enhanced Images in the Notebook Itself.
- - UWIEf_MODEL2.py implements Models2.
+ - `UWIEf_MODEL2.py` implements Models2.
 As more number of variable are involved in optimization problem.
 This need multiprocessing.
 Thus this file is ran on ADA.
-This file takes input from PaperImages and outputs the enhanced images.
-The Folder Model2_UWIE_OutputImages contain the images enhanced by this method.
-Model2_UWIE_Output.txt file contains the shell output while running on ADA
+This file takes input from `PaperImages` and outputs the enhanced images.
+The Folder `Model2_UWIE_OutputImages` contain the images enhanced by this method. `Model2_UWIE_Output.txt` file contains the shell output while running on ADA

- - Model1_TRBD.py apply's Model1 on [TurbidityDataSetImages](http://amandaduarte.com.br/turbid/Turbid_Dataset.pdf).
-These images are present in TurbidityDataSetInputImages Folder.
+ - `Model1_TRBD.py` apply's Model1 on [TurbidityDataSetImages](http://amandaduarte.com.br/turbid/Turbid_Dataset.pdf).
+These images are present in `TurbidityDataSetInputImages` Folder.
 This file takes input from here and outputs Enhanced Images.
 Since images are of large size multiprocessing is needed here.
 This code is also ran on ADA.
-The output images are in the Folder EnhancedAndGivenImagesTurbidDataSetUsingOriginalMethod.
-Model1_TRBD_Output.txt contains the shell output while running on ADA.
-The notebook Model1_TRBD_RESULTS.ipynb displays both given and enhanced images for comparision.
+The output images are in the Folder   `EnhancedAndGivenImagesTurbidDataSetUsingOriginalMethod`. `Model1_TRBD_Output.txt` contains the shell output while running on ADA.
+The notebook `Model1_TRBD_RESULTS.ipynb` displays both given and enhanced images for comparision.

  - `Model3_TRBD.py` is similar to `Model1_TRBD.py`.
 But here we use Model3 instead.
 It takes input from `TurbidityDataSetInputImages` Folder.Since images are of large size multiprocessing is needed here.
 This code is also ran on ADA.
 The output images are in the Folder   `EnhancedAndGivenImagesTurbidDataSetUsingVarianceApproach`  .  `Model3_TRBD_Output.txt` contains the shell output while running on ADA.
 The notebook `Model3_TRBD_RESULTS.ipynb` displays both given and enhanced images for comparision.